HimeWoo/untitled-paint-game/ProjectDocument.md

 4. [Hazard and death handling](https://github.com/HimeWoo/untitled-paint-game/blob/096e4f170f93cc928ea5833059ced604f53ff269/untitled-paint-game/scripts/player.gd#L792-L806) Introduced spike and water hazards that instantly kill the player on contact, tying into the same death/respawn flow as other hazards like enemies.

 5. [Prototype branch: `test-water-physics`](https://github.com/HimeWoo/untitled-paint-game/tree/test-water-physics): Prototyped a particle based water system, influenced by the Physics2DServer approach taken by [Chevifier/Fluid-Simulation-in-Godot](https://github.com/Chevifier/Fluid-Simulation-in-Godot) in their FluidSim2D code.
-This code was NOT used in the main branch because the approach was too jittery and did not fit the final design.
+In the demo video, you can see severe FPS drops at 0:26 onwards, and once the player jumps into the water, you start seeing that the water starts clipping the terrain map and just falling away.
+This slowly improves the FPS, while still keeping the buoyancy.
+This was just initial testing using what resources I could find.
+Due to this instability, and the project ultimately moving in a different direction with respect to water, this code was NOT used in the main branch, and remains its own branch.

 ## Sub-Roles ##